oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 such as setting an HTTP-only and `Secure` cookie to authenticate the session between the browser and BFF Proxy.
 Additionally, cookies MUST be protected from leakage by other means, such as logs.

 In this architecture, tokens are never sent to the front-end and are never accessible by any JavaScript code, so it fully protects against XSS attackers stealing tokens.
 However, an XSS attacker may still be able to make authenticated requests to the BFF Proxy which will in turn make requests to the resource server including the user's legitimate token.
-While the attacker is unable to extract and use the access token elsewhere, they can still effectively make authenticated requests to the resource server.
+While the attacker is unable to extract and use the access token elsewhere, they could still effectively make authenticated requests to the resource server.

 Token-Mediating Backend {#tm-backend}